-What you need to know is that getting a site to rank on page one of Google is not easy, especially with the recently changes in Google algorithm.
+What you need to know is that getting a site to rank on page one of Google is not easy, especially with the recent changes in the Google algorithm.

-Since this information wasn’t included in the sales letter I Googled the name Darren Salkeld.
-What I found were a number of rip off reports written about Darren and his programs.
+Since this information wasn’t included in the sales letter I Googled the name, Darren Salkeld.
+What I found were a number of negative reports written about Darren and his programs.

 The WFHW team is not in favor of “plug and plays” systems.

-With the false claims about the income that can be made with Income Infuser we strongly suggest you avoid this program, and instead take a look at our #1 recommendation for a more trustworthy and transparent opportunity where there is no financial risk.
+With the false claims about the income that can be made with Income Infuser, we suggest you avoid this program and instead take a look at our #1 recommendation for a more trustworthy and transparent opportunity where there is no financial risk.